smxi :: script navigation and choices

 - Upgrade Section.

-- If you start smxi with -L option, will offer the reconfigure locales option, which also runs always the first time you use smxi to upgrade.
+(NOTE: this is turned OFF if -G Gui option is used)- If you start smxi with -L option, will offer the reconfigure locales option, which also runs always the first time you use smxi to upgrade.

 - Sets holds for the upgrade if required.